birdandhike.com logo

 The area is located along the Scenic Loop Road in Red Rock Canyon National Conservation Area, about 1 hour west of Las Vegas.

-Links to Area Map and Site Map.
+Links to Map.

 From town, drive out to Red Rocks.
 From West Charleston at Scenic Loop Road (Table 1, Site 519), turn right and drive north for 0.2 miles to the entrance station (Site 855).
 Pay the fee, then drive around the one-way Scenic Loop Road to Willow Springs Road (Site 526), which is at Mile Marker 7.5 (0.5 miles past Mile Marker 7).
 Turn right onto Willow Springs Road and drive north for 0.6 miles to the end of the pavement at Willow Springs Picnic Area (Site 181).